aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides.mathtext/mathelementbase/group/_index.md

 ## group {#char-mathtopbotpositions-mathtopbotpositions}
-Places this element in a group using a bottom curly bracket
+Places this element in a group using a grouping character such as bottom curly bracket or another

 ### Returns